-D.5 Online Course Policy (last revised 5/17/17)
+D.5 Online Course Policy

-D.4.a.
+D.5.a.
 Course Length and Outcomes:

 Online courses should be designed with the same student time-commitment as in-person courses.
 Online courses should be designed to ensure that students meet the same Student Learning Outcomes as the face-to-face version for that course.